-- 8. Key personnel (BOD, TEC, CAC) have continued to advance their knowledge of water and related natural resources. - A. VLAWMO will provide one enrichment opportunity annually in the form of a supplementary presentation titled "Water Matters".
-Presentations will invite guest speakers on watershed related topics from the greater Twin Cities metro.
-Each presentation will be recorded and posted on the VLAWMO website, and the public invited. - B. VLAWMO staff will forward relevant news, events, and research to TEC and BOD members for supplementary learning when available.
+- 8. Key personnel (BOD, TEC, CAC) have continued to advance their knowledge of water and related natural resources. - A. VLAWMO will provide one enrichment opportunity annually in the form of a supplementary presentation or workshop.
+Presentations may invite guest speakers on watershed related topics from the greater Twin Cities metro, or attend an event with an watershed affiliate such as Blue Thumb or neighboring watershed organizations. - B. VLAWMO staff will forward relevant news, events, and research to TEC and BOD members for supplementary learning when available.